lloda/ra-ra/README.md

 **ra-ra** is a C++20, header-only multidimensional array library in the spirit of [Blitz++](http://blitz.sourceforge.net).

 Multidimensional arrays are containers that can be indexed in multiple dimensions.
 For example, vectors are arrays of rank 1 and matrices are arrays of rank 2.
-C has built-in multidimensional array types, but even in modern C++ there's very little you can do with those, and a separate library is required for any practical endeavor.
+C has built-in multidimensional array types, but even in modern C++ there's very little you can do with those, and anything practical requires a separate library.

 **ra-ra** implements [expression templates](https://en.wikipedia.org/wiki/Expression_templates).
 This is a C++ technique (pioneered by Blitz++) to delay the execution of expressions involving large array operands, and in this way avoid the unnecessary creation of large temporary array objects.

-**ra-ra** tries to distinguish itself from established C++ libraries in this space (such as [Eigen](https://eigen.tuxfamily.org) or [Boost.MultiArray](www.boost.org/doc/libs/master/libs/multi_array/doc/user.html)) by being more APLish, more general, smaller, and more hackable.
+**ra-ra** is small (about 6k loc), easy to extend, and generic — there are no arbitrary type restrictions or limits on rank or argument count.

 In this example ([examples/readme.cc](examples/readme.cc)), we add each element of a vector to each row of a matrix, and then print the result.